 During their time in the competition, the Auckland Stars were regularly the benchmark of the NBL.
 They held the record for the most championship wins until 2017 when the Wellington Saints claimed their 10th title.
 In 2019 the Wellington Saints added an 11th title following a perfect 20-0 season.

-The 2020 Sal’s NBL season will feature 8 teams (Southland Sharks, Nelson Giants, Canterbury Rams, Wellington Saints, Manawatu Jets, Hawke’s Bay Hawks, Taranaki Mountainairs and Franklin Bulls), with the Otago Nuggets granted provisional entry for season 2021.
+The 2023 Sal’s NBL season will feature 10 teams (Southland Sharks, Nelson Giants, Canterbury Rams, Wellington Saints, Manawatu Jets, Hawke’s Bay Hawks, Taranaki Airs and Franklin Bulls, Auckland Tuatara and Otago Nuggets).

 Auckland Pirates (2011-2012)